bluecadet/bric-nymeetup/presentation.md

 ![fit](images/bric_tv_page_split.png)

 ^ Later we realized, we wanted this one section to always be at the footer.
 We pulled it out the body paragraph field and added a 'Footer callout' field at the bottom.

-^ That is a very quick overview of how we decided to use PARAGRAPHS.
-Next, some of the fun stuff.

 ^ So these so far have been landing pages with What could be blocks.
 They are callouts to other sections.
 But you can even breakup detailed content pages into paragraphs as well.